What We Do

 Since its inception, Environment Now has built community capacity to protect local waters.
 This includes creation of a “picket line” of local Waterkeeper groups in California and Baja California, Mexico, working to stop pollution by enforcing clean water laws.
 Water quality successes by these and other Environment Now partners include:

-- federal court victory against Caltrans, requiring the massive state agency to agency to manage its stormwater discharges in compliance with the Clean Water Act;
+- federal court victory against Caltrans, requiring the massive state agency to manage its stormwater discharges in compliance with the Clean Water Act;

-- $2 billion settlement against the City of Los Angeles over sewage contamination, resulting in an 83% reduction in releases and creating a model for action;
+- $2 billion settlement against the City of Los Angeles over sewage contamination, resulting in an 83% reduction in releases and creating a statewide model;

 - adoption and enforcement of first-in-nation agricultural polluted runoff policies.